 Feast of Merit

-Middle eastern food has always been extra vegetarian-friendly, and Feast of Merit is no exception.
-The vegetarian restaurant in Melbourne is inspired by the traditional north-east Indian philosophy that if a community member comes into money, it is traditional for the village to be invited to a big meal, also called the feast of merit.
+It's no secret that Middle Eastern food is vegetarian-friendly, and Feast of Merit is no different.
+The vegetarian restaurant in Melbourne was inspired by the north-east Indian philosophy that if one member of a community suddenly becomes wealthy, the rest of the village should be invited to a large meal, also known as the feast of merit.
+If a member of the community suddenly comes into a large sum of money, they are expected to host a feast for the rest of the community.

 Address: 280 Bridge Road, Richmond